opencv/opencv_zoo/README.md

 ## Models & Benchmarks

-Hardware Setup:
-- `CPU x86_64`: INTEL CPU i7-5930K @ 3.50GHz, 6 cores, 12 threads.
-- `CPU ARM`: Raspberry 4B, BCM2711B0 @ 1.5GHz (Cortex A-72), 4 cores, 4 threads.
-- `GPU CUDA`: NVIDIA Jetson Nano B01, 128-core Maxwell, Quad-core ARM A57 @ 1.43 GHz.

-***Important Notes***:
-- The time data that shown on the following table presents the time elapsed from preprocess (resize is excluded), to a forward pass of a network, and postprocess to get final results.
-- The time data that shown on the following table is the median of 10 runs.
-Different metrics may be applied to some specific models.
-- Batch size is 1 for all benchmark results.
-- View [benchmark/config](./benchmark/config) for more details on benchmarking different models.
-- `---` means this model is not availble to run on the device.

 | Model | Input Size | CPU x86_64 (ms) | CPU ARM (ms) | GPU CUDA (ms) |
 |-------|------------|-----------------|--------------|---------------|
 | [YuNet](./models/face_detection_yunet)   | 160x120 | 1.45   | 6.22    | 12.18 |